rhatdan/ramalama/docs/ramalama.1.md

 #### **--help**, **-h**
 show this help message and exit

-#### **--image**=IMAGE
-OCI container image to run with specified AI model.
-RamaLama defaults to use images based on the accelerator it discovers.
-For example:
-`quay.io/ramalama/ramalama`.
-See the table below for all default images.
-The default image tag is based on the minor version of the RamaLama package.
-Version 0.10.0 of RamaLama pulls $IMAGE:0.10 from the quay.io/ramalama OCI repository.
-The --image option overrides this default.

-The default can be overridden in the ramalama.conf file or via the RAMALAMA_IMAGE environment variable. `export RAMALAMA_IMAGE=quay.io/ramalama/aiimage:1.2` tells RamaLama to use the `quay.io/ramalama/aiimage:1.2` image.

-#### **--keep-groups**
-pass --group-add keep-groups to podman (default: False) Needed to access the gpu on some systems, but has an impact on security, use with caution.

 #### **--nocontainer**
 Do not run RamaLama in the default container (default: False) The default can be overridden in the ramalama.conf file.